rixx/books.rixx.de/data/reviews/mark-twain/a-connecticut-yankee-in-king-arthurs-court/index.md

   date_read:
   - 2020-06-08
   rating: 1
+related_books:
+- book: oscar-wilde/the-canterville-ghost
+  text: If you want to read about Americans in England, and want a castle thrown into the mix, read The Canterville Ghost instead.
+It was published two years before A Connecticut Yankee in King Arthur's Court and has the advantage of being actually funny.
+- book: mark-twain/the-diaries-of-adam-and-eve
+  text: Twain when he's funny.
+- book: mark-twain/the-adventures-of-huckleberry-finn
+  text: Probably the closest of Twain's books in tone.
 ---

 I only barely finished this book.
 I picked it up on a whim – Twain sounded like fun, time travel into old England